InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

-  delete               Delete a volume by id get                  Get a volume by name list                 List volumes list-group           List group of a volume by id regen-upload-secret  Regenerate the secret of the upload server remove-group         Remove group connection from a volume by id update               Update the volume
+  delete               Delete a volume by id get                  Get a volume by name list                 List volumes list-groups          List groups of a volume by id regen-upload-secret  Regenerate the secret of the upload server remove-group         Remove group connection from a volume by id update               Update the volume